Tobacco use “vital sign” helps patients quit

 The heart of this intervention was meaningful education for clinic staff on evidence-based methods and patient-centered ways to talk about quitting tobacco.
-By having MAs gather data, documentation on smoking status rates increased from 75 percent to 93 percent.
+By having MAs gather data, documentation on smoking status rates increased from 75% to 93%.

-Changing the rooming process to include the smoking vital sign and employing the "5 A’s” yielded a 42 percent decrease in smoking over a 17-month period.
-Secondhand smoke exposure decreased by over half, from 7.5 percent to 3.5 percent.6
+Changing the rooming process to include the smoking vital sign and employing the "5 A’s” yielded a 42% decrease in smoking over a 17-month period.
+Secondhand smoke exposure decreased by over half, from 7.5% to 3.5%.6

 These positive results from the process change intervention at the clinic level are self-perpetuating: New West Physicians has taken the burden of tobacco and comorbid disease and reduced them by more than half.
 They continue to whittle down the patient population of smokers.

 With considerable benefits in evidence, what are the barriers to adopting the tobacco vital sign and “5 A's” across primary care?
 Patients need access to resources such as health insurance that covers tobacco cessation consultation and pharmacotherapy.

 When these resources are available, the most significant barrier to patient quitting is simply health professionals’ missed opportunities to ask about tobacco habits and appropriately support efforts to quit.